cbcrg/tcoffee/docs/tcoffee_manual.rst

 Before You Start...
 *******************

 ..
 Danger:: T-Coffee Manual is currently under heavy maintenance in order to update all the latest T-Coffee developments and tools but also to increase its readibility.
-The example files can be found here: <https://github.com/cbcrg/tcoffee/tree/master/t_coffee/doc_test/data>.
+For now, the example files can be found here: <https://github.com/cbcrg/tcoffee/tree/master/t_coffee/doc_test/data>.
 You can also use examples associated with their corresponding command lines from the section T-Coffee Tutorial published in Nature Protocols (2011).
 This message will be removed as soon as the maintenance is over.

 Foreword